March 31, 2024

 Fun Things To Do With Self-Hosted Generative AI

-Weekend Experiments Weekends are my time to explore.
-My homelab runs a full generative AI stack - models, workflows, UIs - and I use that freedom to experiment with things that commercial services …
+Weekends are my time to break things and build things.
+My homelab runs a full generative AI stack - models, workflows, UIs - and I use that freedom to experiment with stuff that commercial services …

 Read More